mwenclubhouse/python-queueup-bot/README.md

 ```

 ## Running on AWS EC2 Instance
-There is a script called ec2.sh, which can be runned on an EC2 instance if you decide to run the bot on an EC2 Instance.
-The Bot is currently being runned by the cheapest EC2 Instance on AWS.
+There is a script called ec2.sh, which can run on an EC2 instance if you decide to run the bot on an EC2 Instance.
+The Bot is currently being run by the cheapest EC2 Instance on AWS.
+For scalability, I am planning to use AWS Elastic Beanstalk.